Target Corporation: Supply chain

 SuperTarget and PFresh stores require fresh produce and refrigerated and frozen items.
 Food-distribution centers owned by SuperValu have been used by Target for many years.
 In October 2003, SuperValu's facility in Phoenix, Arizona, was converted to serve Target exclusively.
 The same change was implemented at the SuperValu center in Fort Worth, Texas.
 A new distribution center was constructed by Target in Lake City, Florida, to serve the Southeast, but it was operated by SuperValu until 2011, when it transitioned to Target.
 A fourth center in Cedar Falls, Iowa, opened in 2009 and is unique in that it is located adjacent to a standard Target Distribution Center, each using the same dispatch office.
 Other warehouses owned by SuperValu are still used in other regions, but Target plans to replace those over the next few years.
 In Colorado, stores are serviced through FreshPack Produce Inc. of Denver.
 In the mid-Atlantic region/Philadelphia market, C&S Wholesale Grocers services the fresh produce, meat, dairy, bakery, and frozen-food needs to PFresh stores.
 Target partnered with Swisslog Holding to use a semiautomated monorail picking system called the CaddyPick system for use in the food-distribution centers.

 The company operates four facilities to receive shipments from overseas manufacturers and suppliers.
 They are located near ports at Rialto, California; Savannah, Georgia; Lacey, Washington; and Suffolk, Virginia.
 Merchandise received is sent directly to Regional Distribution Centers.
 Internet sales orders from the Target Direct division, which operates from the Target.com website, are processed by the facility in Woodbury, Minnesota, with some support from Savannah, Georgia, and other vendors.
 New centers opened in Ontario, California, and Tucson, Arizona, in 2009.
 In 2021, during the COVID-19 pandemic, Target supply chain and inventory teams worked proactively to move products fast, and they hired more than 30,000-year-round supply chain team members to bolster their team.

-Several former Target Supply Chain Executives have been named Chief Supply Chain Officers at other large organizations across the United States.
-Notables are: